Published on: 13 January 2018 | Last updated: 21 August 2019

 Coming out of Cortina there's a section of pista ciclabile through the woods that's a little gravelly.
 The pista ciclabile gets back into its stride at the Dogana Vecchia 8 kilometres on from Cortina.
 Dogana Vecchia means old customs house - this used to be the border between Italy and Austria.

-Here's a short speeded-up video showing the cycleway from the the Vecchia Dogana near Cortina d'Ampezzo to the point where you need to turn off to go to Sottocastello.
+Here's a short speeded-up time-lapse video showing the cycleway from the Vecchia Dogana near Cortina d'Ampezzo to the point where you need to turn off to go to Sottocastello.

 Places to stay